Israel and Hezbollah trade accusations of ceasefire violations

 Israel's airstrike on Thursday was the first since the truce took effect on Wednesday morning.
 Lebanese security sources and the Al Jadeed broadcaster said it took place near Baysariyah, north of the Litani River.

-The ceasefire deal stipulates that unauthorized military facilities south of the Litani River should be dismantled, but does not mention military facilities north of the river.
+The ceasefire deal stipulates that unauthorised military facilities south of the Litani River should be dismantled, but does not mention military facilities north of the river.

 Earlier, Israeli tank fire hit five towns and some agricultural fields in southern Lebanon, state media and Lebanese security sources said, saying at least two people were wounded.